THE RESEARCH THAT SUPPORTS OUR SUCCESS

 Lives Change for the Better

-We use linguistic analysis of recorded pre- and post-evolution interviews to learn where, on a progressive scale from “Non-Functional” to “Action, implementation, and Positive Change”, participants feel their lives are, pre- and post-evolution.
+We use linguistic analysis of recorded pre- and post-evolution interviews to learn where, on a progressive scale from “Non-Functional” to “Action, implementation, and Positive Change”, participants feel their lives are.
+We collect data three times: pre- and post-evolution and a year after graduation.

 This graph shows, in the black columns, the distribution of a sample of our participants across stages in their “before” interviews.
-The red columns show that same distribution from the “after” interviews.
+The gray columns show that same distribution from the “after” interviews.
+The red columns show the interviews conducted a year after graduation.

 As outlined in our first tenant, warfighters must be allowed to determine their own successful outcomes, therefore we tailored our research to account for this self-determination.